dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ---

 ## ⚙️ Multithreading for Interview Problems

-/**
- * Multithreading concepts demonstrate your understanding of concurrent programming,
- * which is valuable for system design questions and performance optimization discussions.
+Multithreading concepts demonstrate your understanding of concurrent programming, which is valuable for system design questions and performance optimization discussions.
- *
- * @since Java 1.0 (enhanced in Java 5 with java.util.concurrent)
- */

 ### 📌 Thread Creation for Parallel Computation
-/**
- * Demonstrates how to divide work among multiple threads to achieve parallel computation.
+Demonstrates how to divide work among multiple threads to achieve parallel computation.
- * This approach is useful for CPU-bound tasks where performance is critical.
+This approach is useful for CPU-bound tasks where performance is critical.
- */

 ```java
 /**
  * Calculates the sum of an array by dividing the work among multiple threads.